 The application for admission, application fee, and all required supporting documents should be submitted no later than February 1, 2022.

 Submit the required documents and complete the application by February 1, 2022.

 - Please visit the MSU Graduate Application at explore.msu.edu/apply/ for the MS Program’s REQUIRED online application.

 - Upload all required documents.
 See list below and please use this helpful checklist: Application Checklist

 - You must pay the application fee $65 (domestic) or $75 (international).
 If you are financially unable to pay the fee, visit the Application Fee Waiver site for assistance: https://grad.msu.edu/application-fee-waiver

 Applications are accepted for Fall Semester only.
 We do not accept applications for Spring Semester.
-You can check your application status through the Student Portal.
+You can check your application status through the Application Portal.